renovatebot/renovate/docs/usage/configuration-options.md

 Note: you shouldn't usually need to configure this unless you really care about your branch names.

+## hashedBranchLength

+Some code hosting systems have restrictions on the branch name lengths, this option lets you get around these restrictions.
+You can set the `hashedBranchLength` option to a number of characters that works for your system and then Renovate will generate branch names with the appropriate length by hashing `additionalBranchPrefix` and `branchTopic`, and then truncating the hash so that the full branch name (including `branchPrefix`) has the right number of characters.

+Example: If you have set `branchPrefix: "deps-"` and `hashedBranchLength: 10` it will result in a branch name like `deps-5bf36`

 ## hostRules

 Currently the purpose of `hostRules` is to configure credentials for host authentication.